WALDO gives access to

 lead inspectors and risk assessors will register properties into WALDO

 following a successful investigation.
-The property owner will then
+The property owner is then

 lead-free certificate means an inspection was conducted, which includes